crcresearch/ndcmsT3/docs/new_user/quick_start.md

 ### Job Resource Monitoring

-To better understand the resource usage (e.g. memory, CPU and I/O utilization) of your running jobs, you can monitor the runtime behavior of your job’s tasks as they execute on the compute nodes.
+To better understand the resource usage (e.g. memory, CPU and I/O utilization) of your running jobs, you can monitor the runtime behavior of your job's tasks as they execute on the compute nodes.

 To determine the nodes on which your tasks are running, enter the following `qstat` command along with your username.
 Record the machine names (e.g. d12chas400.crc.nd.edu) associated with each task (both MASTER and SLAVE):